aistats/aistats2025/camera.md

 obtain a submission code from the paper style checker by uploading this PDF file to [https://research.engineering.wustl.edu/machinelearning/pub/AISTATS/](https://research.engineering.wustl.edu/machinelearning/pub/AISTATS/).
-The style checker has a **10MB file size limit**. **PDFs above 10MB should be reduced**, for example by reducing the pixel density and/or compression rate of included figures in the main text and supplement (The supplement should be included with the main paper in a **single PDF file** when submitting to CMT.)
+The style checker has a **10MB file size limit**. **PDFs above 10MB should be reduced**, for example by reducing the pixel density and/or compression rate of included figures in the main text and supplement (The supplement should be included with the main paper in a **single PDF file** when submitting.)

 To prepare your camera-ready PDF paper, please check the following formatting
 instructions: